📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 Irish banks do lend to non-residents, though the criteria are stricter than for Irish residents.
 The three main lenders for non-resident buyers are AIB, Bank of Ireland, and Permanent TSB.
 Each requires roughly the same documentation: proof of income, two years of tax returns (your US returns are acceptable), bank statements, and evidence of your deposit.

 The key difference from a US mortgage is the deposit requirement.
-As a non-resident buyer, you will typically need a deposit of 20 to 30 per cent of the purchase price.
+As a non-resident buyer, you will typically need a deposit of 30 per cent or more of the purchase price.
 Irish first-time buyers who are residents can purchase with as little as 10 per cent, but non-residents fall outside that scheme.

 Irish banks will also apply a stress test, checking that you could still afford repayments if interest rates rose by several percentage points.
 With Irish mortgage rates currently ranging from around 3.5 to 5 per cent depending on the product and lender, the stress test rate sits meaningfully above that.